Assault with a Deadly Weapon

 Defense to PC 245

-If you are charged with any assault crimes, including assault with a deadly weapon other than a firearm, assault with a firearm, assault by means likely to produce GBI, or simple assault, contact our criminal defense attorneys today for a free consultations.
+If you are charged with any assault crimes, including assault with a deadly weapon other than a firearm, assault with a firearm, assault by means likely to produce GBI, or simple assault, contact our criminal defense attorneys today for a free consultation.
 Our team of successful and experienced attorneys, including experienced trial attorneys, will explain your rights and defense options.
 Call today!

 909-913-3138